 Crockpot Stuffed Pepper Soup

-Easy and healthy crockpot stuffed pepper soup!
-With all the flavors of classic stuffed peppers but none of the hassle!
-A dish that your whole family will love!
+Easy and healthy, this crockpot stuffed pepper soup is a delicious dinner the whole family will love!
+With all the flavors of classic stuffed peppers but none of the hassle.
+Dairy free and gluten free.

 - 1 to 1 ¼ pounds ground turkey